 1.)
 Go for low alcohol: While that juicy glass of Australian Shiraz might hit your palatal sweet spot, it probably clocks in at around 16% alcohol.
 Since alcohol has almost twice the calories as sugar (yes, you heard right!), you’ve got a double whammy in that glass just waiting to haunt your midsection through bathing suit season this Summer.
 For optimal results, pick wines that are 14% ABV or less which, by law, must be clearly listed on the wine’s label.

-Your Waistline-friendly Wines Guide
+Your Waistline-Friendly Wine Guide

 Red Wines: If you’re a bona fide red wine lover, no worries!
 While red wines generally contain the most calories due to riper fruit and higher alcohol levels, there are lighter versions to be found that contain around 130-170 calories per glass.
-Opt for wines made from Pinot Noir, Barbera and Tempranillo grapes from cooler climate regions in France, Italy and Spain respectively.
-In order to keep calories at a minimum, steer clear of riper, fuller-bodied wines such as Cabernet Sauvignon, Merlot, Malbec or Shiraz from warmer climates until you’ve reached your desired goals.
+Opt for wines made from the Pinot Noir, Barbera and Tempranillo grapes from cooler climate regions in France, Italy and Spain respectively.
+In order to keep calories at a minimum, steer clear of ripe, fuller-bodied wines such as Cabernet Sauvignon, Merlot, Malbec or Shiraz from warmer climates until you’ve reached your desired goals.

 January 7, 2017 / Stephanie Miskew / 2 Comments